Roho7/comp4024/weekly-reports/week3/week3-Meeting.md

 Rohosen Bhattacharya [psxrb10@nottingham.ac.uk](mailto:psxrb10@nottingham.ac.uk)

 1. What did you do from previous meeting?
+  - Fixed level 1 assets and improved camera tracking and player fire logic.
-2. What are you working on moving forward from this meeting?
+3. What are you working on moving forward from this meeting?
+  - Develop the points and hearts logic.
-3. Any challenges to your progress?
+4. Any challenges to your progress?
+  - Need to figure out the organization of the codebase.

 Leo Meyler [psylm10@nottingham.ac.uk](mailto:psylm10@nottingham.ac.uk)